SimpleLance/SimpleLance/README.md

 - Run 'composer install' to install dependencies

 That's it, SimpleLance is now up and running, ready to help you run your freelance business.

+###ToDo:

+There are a few things left to be done:

+- Create admin dashboard / customer home screen
+- Create installer
+- Finish email notifications
+- General code tidy
+- Improve (create!) documentation

+If you feel so inclined to help with any of these, please open a PR and get stuck in.